HEART ATTACK & STROKE - Symptoms & Response

 While the brain itself may be unlikely to recover, with today’s medical technology, we can often regain the compromised bodily functions with therapy since the body may respond by reallocating regions of the brain so there is no permanent loss in apparent mental function.
 And new therapies are being researched.

 That word “sudden” in all of the warning signs: Stroke is not something that slips up on you gradually week by week, or even day by day, but overtakes you within minutes (or even seconds).
-The conditions leading to stroke -- well, that is another subject and part of the purpose of this book.
+The conditions leading to stroke -- well, that is another subject and part of the purpose of the book, Love to Live and Live to Love, from which this is taken.

-Other warning signs may include double vision, drowsiness, nausea or vomiting.
+Other warning signs may include dim or blurred or double vision, drowsiness, nausea, vomiting, numbness or tingling in the mouth or cheeks, weakness in the legs and arms, headache in the back of the head.
 Sometimes the warning signs (notably the 5 listed above) may last only a few moments and disappear -- Transient Ischemic Attack (TIA) -- ‘mini-stroke.’
 Although brief, they may identify an underlying condition that should not be ignored.
 While I would not advocate dashing to the hospital every time you feel drowsy or nauseated, it is true that vigilance is one of the keys to longevity, and incidents that are not otherwise explained should be part of your running mental record that you will wish to share with your doctor when next you see him.

 2. Build-up of plaque in the arteries, and that is influenced by: